How to Cut a Groove or Channel on Wood Without a Router

 Dremel Tool Method

-You can cut a channel in wood with a Dremel tool or similar tool; however it is nearly impossible to get a clean cut in this manner.
-You can improve how clean the edges of your cut are by first cutting them with a utility knife.
-This will also help to prevent splintering of the edge.
+You can cut a channel in wood with a Dremel tool or similar tool; however, it is nearly impossible to get a clean cut in this manner.
+You can improve the cleanliness of your cut edges by first cutting them with a utility knife.
+This will also help prevent splintering of the edge.

-Using a Dremel tool works best for short cuts, as the rotary bit on this tool is small and long cuts can be time consuming.
-Be sure that the bit on the tool will go to the correct depth, then get to work, following your line.
+Using a Dremel tool works best for short cuts, as the rotary bit on this tool is small, and long cuts can be time-consuming.
+Ensure the bit on the tool will go to the correct depth, then get to work, following your line.
 You’ll finish up eventually!

 Rabbeting Plane

-Before the existence of routers and table saws, woodworkers made grooves in wood parts with a rabbeting plane.
-This can either be a wood or metal bodied plane, where the plane’s body is exactly the same width as the blade.
-Rabbeting planes come in a variety of different widths, up to one inch, to match the most common groove sizes used.
+Before routers and table saws, woodworkers made grooves in wood parts with a rabbeting plane.
+This plane can be wood or metal-bodied, with the body the same width as the blade.
+Rabbeting planes come in a variety of widths, up to one inch, to match the most common groove sizes used.

 Rabbeting planes can be used in the middle of a board or at the edge.
 They can be used with the grain or for crosscutting.
-The major difference between crosscutting and cutting with the grain, is that you need to make sure that you use a thinner depth of cut for a crosscut, than you would when cutting with the grain.
+The significant difference between crosscutting and cutting with the grain is that you need to make sure that you use a thinner depth of cut for a crosscut than you would when cutting with the grain.

 Chisel Method

-If you’re completely desperate and have no power tools, you can always cut a groove the old-fashioned way by using a chisel.
-This was the normal way of cutting a groove for centuries, especially for apprentice woodworkers, who didn’t have a rabbet plane to use.
+If you’re desperate and have no power tools, you can always cut a groove the old-fashioned way using a chisel.
+This was the usual way of cutting a groove for centuries, especially for apprentice woodworkers without a rabbet plane.

-As with the other methods, start out by marking where you want to cut your groove, marking both edges of the cut.
-Then use a back saw to cut along those lines, to the depth that you want to make your groove.
-Be careful on this, as it is extremely easy to get the ends of the cuts to the full depth, without getting the middle cut that deep.
+As with the other methods, start by marking where you want to cut your groove, marking both edges of the cut.
+Then, use a back saw to cut along those lines to the depth that you want to make your groove.
+Be careful with this, as it is extremely easy to get the ends of the cuts to the full depth without getting the middle cut that deep.

-With the sides of the groove cut out, it is an easy task to cut out the material in the groove with a chisel.
-Use a chisel that is as close to the width of the groove as possible, without going too wide.
+With the sides of the groove cut out, it is easy to cut out the material in the groove with a chisel.
+Use a chisel that is as close to the width of the groove as possible without going too wide.
 As you reach the bottom of the groove, be careful not to overcut.

 How to Make Rounded and Chamfered Edges on Wood without a Router

-A router is by far the best tool for modifying the edges on wood, whether that modification is creating a rounded edge, a chamfer, a beaded edge or some other type of molded edge.
+A router is by far the best tool for modifying the edges of wood, whether that modification is creating a rounded edge, a chamfer, a beaded edge, or some other type of molded edge.
 Many of the wide variety of router bits on the market are specifically designed for these purposes.
-But what do you do, if you don’t have a router available to do this type of work?
+But what do you do if you don’t have a router available to do this work?

 A lot depends on the kind of edge you’re trying to make.
-Obviously, some are more difficult to accomplish than others.
+Some are more difficult to accomplish than others.
 Much of this involves using various types of wood planes.
 But before routers, planes were one of the woodworker’s top tools.
-Most would have a large number of planes, many of which they had made themselves and each of which had a specific purpose.
+Most would have many planes, many of which they had made themselves, each with a specific purpose.

 Rounding and Chamfering with a Plane

 If you have a standard wood plane, what’s known as a “Jack plane” or “bench plane,” rounding and chamfering edges is easy.
-All you have to do is to run the plane down the corner of the board a number of times, until you get the edge you want.
-For a chamfer, you’ll need to hold that plane at a consistent 45 degree angle for all the strokes and to round it; you’ll want to vary the angle.
+It would help if you ran the plane down the corner of the board several times until you got the edge you wanted.
+For a chamfer, you’ll need to hold that plane at a consistent 45-degree angle for all the strokes, and to round it, you’ll want to vary the angle.
 To finish off the rounded edge, sand out the flats created by planning.

-Always use a plane following the direction of the grain, when planning the long edge of a board.
-You want the grain moving up and towards the edge, as it moves away from you.
-Otherwise, the plane’s blade can catch in the grain, tearing out chunks of the wood, rather than shaping it the way you want.
+Always use a plane following the grain’s direction when planning a board’s long edge.
+You want the grain moving up and towards the edge as it moves away from you.
+Otherwise, the plane’s blade can catch in the grain, tearing out wood chunks rather than shaping it the way you want.

-For rounding and chamfering the ends of the board, where you are cutting across the grain, you’ll want to use a block plane, rather than the planes mentioned earlier.
-These are smaller planes, but the important difference is that the blade is set at a 35 degree angle to the surface, making it easier for them to cut across the grain.
-Always ensure that the blade is sharp, so that it will cut through the grain.
+For rounding and chamfering the ends of the board, where you are cutting across the grain, you’ll want to use a block plane rather than the planes mentioned earlier.
+These are smaller planes, but the critical difference is that the blade is set at a 35-degree angle to the surface, making it easier for them to cut across the grain.
+Always ensure that the blade is sharp to cut through the grain.

 Rounding Edges with a Sander

-Another option, which allows you to use a power tool, rather than working with hand tools, is to use a vibratory or random orbital sander.
-This will not provide you with as clean and crisp a rounded edge; but rather, an edge which looks worn, especially at the corners.
-Work one edge at a time, gradually removing wood, until you have created a rounded profile that looks good to you.
-It’s tough to be precise with this, but the finished results are visually interesting and perfect for rustic furniture and woodwork.
+Another option, which allows you to use a power tool rather than working with hand tools, is to use a vibratory or random orbital sander.
+This will not provide you with as clean and crisp a rounded edge, but rather, an edge that looks worn, especially at the corners.
+Work one edge at a time, gradually removing wood until you have created a rounded profile that looks good.
+It’s tough to be precise, but the finished results are visually exciting and perfect for rustic furniture and woodwork.

-Of course, the same thing can be done sanding the wood by hand, although it is much more work.
+Of course, the same thing can be done by hand sanding the wood, although it is much more work.

 Using Molding Planes

-A moment ago I mentioned that carpenters and cabinet makers used to use molding planes to cut profiles in the edges of wood, before the router was invented.
-These planes were used for both creating fancy edges on the wood of cabinetry and furniture and to make architectural molding.
-Each particular profile the woodworker would want to cut required its own special plane.
+A moment ago, I mentioned that carpenters and cabinet makers used molding planes to cut profiles in the edges of wood before the router was invented.
+These planes were used for both creating fancy edges on the wood of cabinetry and furniture and making architectural molding.
+Each particular profile the woodworker would want to cut required its special plane.

-The shoe of these planes would look like a mold of the profile to be cut and the blade would be ground, filed and sharpened to match that profile.
-In a carpentry or cabinet making shop, they will make their planes off a “mother plane” which is the reverse of what they are trying to create.
-The mother plane would cut the profile into the shoe of the planes they would use, then they would grind the blade to match that shoe.
+The shoe of these planes would look like a mold of the profile to be cut, and the blade would be ground, filed, and sharpened to match that profile.
+In a carpentry or cabinet-making shop, they will make their planes off a “mother plane,” which is the reverse of what they are trying to create.
+The mother plane would cut the profile into the shoe of the aircraft they would use; then, they would grind the blade to match that shoe.

-Molding planes are used just about like you’re trying to plane the edge of the board, with the exception that they will make a contour, rather than making the edge of the board flat and smooth.
+Molding planes are used just about like you’re trying to plane the edge of the board, with the exception that they will make a contour rather than making the board’s edge flat and smooth.

 woodworking,molding plane,scratch stock